daksh20031231/Hospital-Management-System-with-Billing-system/README.md

-# Hospital Management System with Billing
+# Hospital Management System with Billing System

 This is a desktop Hospital Management System built with Python and PyQt5, featuring patient management, appointment scheduling, and billing with auto-generated PDF invoices.